khedoros/uw-engine/README.md

 ###3D objects
 These are actually contained in structs in the executable itself.
 I can interpret them and output .obj 3D models.
 The next step for the engine is to build them into arrays of vertexes and attributes, so that they can be processed by shaders and displayed in the game engine.

+###Cutscenes
+- N00 files contain the "scripts" for how to run each cutscene.
+NXX files with higher numbers are DeluxePaint ANM files, aka LPFs (Long Page Files).
+They contain actual frames of animation.
+They're also documented elsewhere, so I won't go into their exact format here.
+- For a file CSxyz.Nab, 'xyz' is the cutscene number. 'ab' is the script file (ab == 00), or the image files (ab > 00).
+- N00 files are a series of entries.
+The first value of an entry is a 1-based frame number. (frames numbered 0 are run before processing any image data).
+The next value is a function number.
+In UW1, it's in the range 0-15 (0x0-0xF).
+In UW2, the range is larger, but I'm not sure how large (maybe 0-31?).
+Functions have between 0 and 3 arguments that immediately follow the function numbers.

+Function 0: 2 arguments.
+The first argument is a palette index from the current nXX file.
+The second argument is an index into the game's string table (strings.pak is also documented elsewhere)
+Function 1: 0 arguments.
+I don't know what it does.
+Function 2: 2 arguments.
+Seems to be a no-op.
+Function 3: 1 argument.
+The argument is a number of seconds to pause, displaying the current frame.
+Function 4: 2 arguments.
+The first seems to be a frame number.
+The second might be a speed to play the frames at.
+It seems to play the frames from current to the argument.
+Function 5: 1 argument.
+I'm not sure what it does.
+Function 6: 0 arguments.
+Marks the end of a cutscene.
+Function 7: 1 argument.
+The argument is the number of times to repeat from the beginning of the file to this point (the start point is speculation on my part)
+Function 8: 2 arguments.
+The first argument is a cutscene number, and the second is an animation file number.
+It instructs the file to load the given cutscene file.
+Function 9: 1 argument.
+The argument is a rate to fade to black at.
+A higher number is a slower rate (1 fades in 8 steps, 2 fades in 16, 0 is instant-black, etc)
+Function A: 1 argument.
+The argument is a rate to fade from black to the current frame.
+Same rules apply as in the fade-out function.
+Function B: 1 argument.
+I'm not sure what it does.
+Function C: 1 argument.
+Not sure what it does.
+Function D: 3 arguments.
+First arg is a palette index.
+Second is text (these two are the same as function 0).
+Third arg is the number of a .voc sound file to play.
+Function E: 2 arguments.
+Not sure what it does.
+Function F: 0 arguments.
+Plays the "Klang" sound effect (MIDI bank 1, patch 3, using 0-based numbering) Function 10+: Only available in UW2, and I haven't begun my investigations of that binary.

+###VOC file format
+The file format is straight-forward, but not necessarily only raw WAV data.
+It's used in its simplest form in UW 1+2, though.
+Open the file, seek to byte 32 to skip the header.
+The remaining data is 8-bit unsigned mono PCM (except the final "00" byte that marks the end of the file).
+In UW1, they're recorded at 12048Hz.
+In UW2, they're recorded at 11111Hz.

 ##Legality
 I encourage you to go to gog.com (or a similar site) and buy Ultima Underworld.
-It's cheap, and it includes the sequel.
+It's cheap, and it includes the sequel (which I plan to support eventually anyhow).
 Effort will be taken to allow the demo files to work as well, but I'm sure that EA would like to see sales of the original game.
 I can't give anyone copies of any game files, and this project will *never* distribute actual game data or information that could be used to reconstruct game data.